When to use a Coriolis meter

 Alicat’s CODA-Series of Coriolis instruments are available with all-metal seals, allowing for increased chemical compatibility with process fluids.

-3. Operating under extreme conditions?
+3. Are you operating under extreme conditions?

 Coriolis meters can operate over a wide range of conditions, including very high temperatures and ultra-low flow rates.